 My first day in Los Angeles I went to Griffith park.

 Griffith Park came out top for filming locations (meaning more filming permits were issued for Griffith park than any other place in LA over the past year).
-This is probably due to the variety of different terrain that you can find here; they say that at least one mountain lion roams the vast plains.
+This is probably due to the variety of different terrain that you can find here, suitable for all kinds of features.

 Another thing about the Griffith Observatory: there are good views of the Hollywood sign.

-You can hike up the hill and get a little closer, but it was too hot for me and anyway they still don’t allow you too near to it.
-I really didn’t fancy climbing the hill just to do battle with a hundred selfie sticks.
+You can hike up the hill and get a little closer, but it was too hot for me.
+Plus I really didn’t fancy climbing the hill just to do battle with a hundred selfie sticks.

 On the way home I stopped off at the Las Palmas hotel in Las Palmas avenue to look at another film location.